fz172/fanfly/_posts/2026-06-30-wing_rod_ends.md

 ## TLDR

-- Installed a bunch rod ends for wing torque tubes
+- Installed a bunch of rod ends for wing torque tubes

 ## Details

 There are many rod ends for the control surface torque tubes.
-I started to install them before the space becomes tight after wing attachment.
+I started to install them before the space became tight after wing attachment.

 Today, I completed: